-The Investment Manager may be appointed by the Manager as the securities lending agent of the Fund under the terms of a securities lending management agreement.
-Under the terms of such an agreement, the securities lending agent is appointed to manage the relevant Fund's securities lending activities and is entitled to receive a fee out of the income earned from securities lending which is in addition to its fee as investment manager.
-To the extent a Fund undertakes securities lending and appoints the Investment Manager as the securities lending agent, the Fund will receive 62.5% of the associated revenue generated from securities lending activities and the remaining 37.5% will be received by the securities lending agent which will pay for any securities lending costs out of its portion of the revenue.
-Full financial details of the amounts earned and expenses incurred with respect to securities lending for the Fund, including fees paid or payable, will also be included in the annual and semi-annual financial statements.
-The Manager will, at least annually, review the securities lending arrangements and associated costs.
+BlackRock Advisors (UK) Limited has been appointed by the Manager as the securities lending agent of the Fund under the terms of a securities lending management agreement.
+Under the terms of the agreement, the securities lending agent is appointed to manage the relevant Fund's securities lending activities and is entitled to receive a fee out of the income generated from securities lending.
+The fee of the securities lending agent represents direct costs (and if relevant indirect operational costs/fees) of the relevant Fund's securities lending activities.
+All revenue generated from securities lending activities net of the securities lending agent's fee will be returned to the relevant Fund.
+If there is securities lending revenue generated, the securities lending agent will receive a fee of 37.5% of such securities lending revenue and will pay any third party operational and administrative costs associated with, and incurred in respect of, such activity, out of its fee.
+To the extent that the securities lending costs payable to third parties exceed the fee received by the securities lending agent, the securities lending agent will discharge any excess amounts out of its own assets.
+Full financial details of the amounts earned and expenses incurred with respect to securities lending for the Funds, including fees paid or payable, will also be included in the annual and semi-annual financial statements.
+The securities lending arrangements and associated costs will be reviewed at least annually.
 The maximum and expected percentages of each Fund's securities that may be lent out under a securities lending programme is outlined in Appendix H.